pdegner/pdegner.github.io/R/Lasso_Example/Model_Selection_boot_lasso.md

 I will use the variables cyl, hp, and wt in my model.

-$\lambda$ was selected using 10 folds cross validation with a set seed of 1.
+$$\lambda$$ was selected using 10 folds cross validation with a set seed of 1.
 Many different values of lambda were fit, then 10 folds cross validation was used on the lambda values to determine which lambda provided the smallest cross validation error, ($\lambda$ min).
-Then, the lambda that produced the smallest model within one standard error of the lambda min model was selected ($\lambda$ 1se).
+Then, the lambda that produced the smallest model within one standard error of the lambda min model was selected ($$\lambda$$ 1se).

 The point of using the lasso model is to minimize the magnitude of coefficients.
 Some variables will have coefficients that start off large, then shrink to zero quickly through the lasso model, where others may start off with small coefficients but remain robust through the lasso model.
 This is because the size of the coefficient is related to the scale of the predictor.